Kenilworth Union Church is a nondenominational church.

 Theology of Kenilworth Union Church:

 - God is active in the world and in each of our lives.
-We believe in the living God who creates and sustains us and all life by his power and his love.
+We believe in the living God who creates and sustains us and all life by God’s power and God’s love.

 - By God’s grace, we are loved, forgiven and strengthened to respond to God’s call on our life to live by the great commandment: “To love God with our whole heart, mind, and soul, and our neighbors as ourselves.”